MaterializeInc/terraform-provider-materialize/docs/resources/organization_role.md

 ### Required

 - `name` (String) Name of the custom role.
-Also used as its JWT key on creation.
-For database role mapping, create a database role with the same name.
+When assigned to a user, this name maps to an existing database role with the same name.

 ### Optional